siddhesh-rao/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Its a web based Tic Tac Toe game.
+Its a web based Tic Tac Toe game including HTML, CSS and JavaScript.